Melanie Forest

 Melanie has worked extensively supporting children within the public school system, and working with at-risk children, adolescents and their families.
 Having years of experience in schools settings, Melanie provides recommendations and interventions that can be shared with school staff to improve the support of children and their families.

-Melanie is not taking on new clients at this time.
+Cindy is not taking on any new clients at this time.

 Cara Rosa obtained her MA in Counselling with Art Therapy Specialization from Athabasca University and Vancouver Art Therapy Institute.
 Cara has experience working with children, adolescents, and adults.
 She works with individuals with different cultural backgrounds and provides the sessions in English.